bradyhouse/house/fiddles/aws/storage-gateway.md

 Storage Gateway
 =====

 Storage Gateway is an "S3" product.
-The service can be used to connect an on-premises software appliance with cloud-based storage to provide seamless and secure integration between an organization's IT environment and AWS's storage infrastructure.
-It enables organizations to securely store data in the AWS cloud using a scalable cost-effective approach.
+The service can be used to connect an on-premise virtual gateway directly with S3 enabling an organizations to securely store data in the cloud using a scalable, cost-effective approach.

-Programmatically, the product is a "virtual appliance" you install into a hyper-visor (VMWare ESXi or Microsoft Hyper-V) running in an on-premise data center.
-This interface is then used to propagate (or asynchronous replicate) data to S3.
-It can be configured to establish one of 3 types of gateway architectures.
-These include:
+Programmatically, the product is a "virtual machine image" that is mounted via a hyper-visor client (VMWare ESXi or Microsoft Hyper-V) running on-premise.
+This local gateway is then used to propagate (or asynchronous replicate) data to S3.
+The virtual machine can be configured to establish one of 3 types storage workflows (or architectures):

 1. File Gateway
 2. Volume Gateway
 3. Tape Gateway

-The (gory) details of each are outlined in the subsequent sections.
+The details of each are outlined in the subsequent sections.

 ### File Gateways